 - Thus, psychological attributes arose from a desire for freedom, justice, and truth.

-This approach gives importance to here and now instead of past or future and all the behaviors can be learned as well as unlearnt.
+This approach gives importance to the here and now instead of the past or future and all the behaviors can be learned as well as unlearnt.
 This approach was completely different from the psychodynamic approach.
 It mainly focused on the interaction between stimulus and the environment.
-The structural unit of personality is called response and it laid emphasis on stimulus-response reinforcement.
-Key theories under Behavioural Approach are mentioned below:
+The structural unit of personality is called response and it lays emphasis on stimulus-response reinforcement.
+Key theories under the Behavioural Approach are mentioned below: